ronpearl/Exit-Intent-with-Cookies-Session-Storage/README.md

 Again, if you are not using Bootstrap, omit their respective CSS and JS files
 ## Usage
-To use the code, you just need to instantiate the class
+To use the code, you just need to instantiate the class.
+You can un-comment the debug boolean to view reported data in the console, or you can remove it all-together in production.

     var newExitIntent = new exitIntent({ /*debug:true*/ });